HaloDot/Developer-Docs/readme/transaction-app2app-integration-guide.md

 * merchant id (retrieved from the Halo [Merchant Portal](https://go.merchantportal.prod.haloplus.io/)) &#x20;
 * timestamp &#x20;

-3. The Halo backend receives the request, stores the transaction data. &#x20;
+3. The Halo backend receives the request and stores the transaction data. &#x20;
 4. The Halo backend creates a consumer transaction ID along with a signed transaction token (JWT) and responds by sending these two items back to the customer backend. &#x20;
 5. The customer backend returns the consumer transaction ID and the transaction token (JWT) to the customer app. &#x20;
-6. The consumer transaction ID and transaction token (JWT) are sent through the intent call made to the Halo.Go/Halo.Link app. &#x20;
+6. The consumer transaction ID and transaction token (JWT) are sent through an intent call made to the Halo.Go/Halo.Link app. &#x20;
 7. The customer app waits for the Halo.Go/Halo.Link app to return control back to the customer app with a success or error code. &#x20;

 <figure><img src="../.gitbook/assets/image (1).png" alt=""><figcaption></figcaption></figure>